OfficeDev/teams-toolkit/docs/fx-core/arm/arm-help.md

 1. If the error wrapped by `botProvision` segment, add property `botWebAppSku` to `provisionParameters` if not exist, and set the value to "B1" or other valid values.

     ![image](../../images/fx-core/arm/bot-sku-config.png)
-1. If the error wrapped by `frontendHostingProvision` segment, add property `frontendHostingStorageSku` to `provisionParameters` if not exist, and set the value to "B1" or other valid values.
+1. If the error wrapped by `webappProvision` segment, add property `webappServerfarmsSku` to `provisionParameters` if not exist, and set the value to "B1" or other valid values.

     ![image](../../images/fx-core/arm/frontend-hosting-sku-config.png)
 1. Run `Teams: Provision in the cloud` command again